DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 "Each gear turns in perfect harmony, a machine of endless precision and relentless purpose."
 - Gain 1 Cast Speed for the rest of combat.
 - Gain 1 Draw per turn for the rest of combat.
-- Misfires cause 4 additional stress.
+- Misfires cause 4 additional stress for the rest of combat..
 - Exhaust.

 Cost: